-When do I Report an Absence: Ideally your call to report your students absence should be done first thing in the morning (between 6:00am - 8:00am), so that their attendance is documented for teachers to see.
+When do I Report an Absence: Ideally your call to report your student's absence should be made first thing in the morning (between 6:00am - 8:00am), so that their attendance is documented for teachers to see.
 If you call out your student later than 8:00am their attendance will be documented in a timely manner for teacher knowledge.